 - foreign objects are stuck inside the wound

-When you call for help, the emergency services will advise you on what to do and of their approximate arrival time.
-In most cases, you will be advised to continue to put pressure on the wound and to keep reassuring the patient.
-You may also be told to lay the person down to reduce the risk of fainting.
+When you call for help, emergency services will tell you what to do and when they’ll arrive.
+In most cases, emergency services will tell you to continue to put pressure on the wound.
+And to keep reassuring the patient.
+You may also be told to lay the person down to reduce their risk of fainting.

 It is possible to treat external traumatic bleeding.
-Be sure to seek emergency help if the patient fits any of the criteria above, or if you need help to stop the bleeding.
+Seek emergency help if the patient is having any of the emergency issues listed above.
+And also if you need help to stop the bleeding.

 Lay the person down as soon as possible to reduce the risk of fainting.
-Try to elevate the area that is bleeding, if possible.
+And try to elevate the area that is bleeding.

-Maintain a medium pressure until the bleeding has slowed, and eventually stops.
+Maintain a medium pressure until the bleeding has slowed and stops.

-Do not look at the wound to see if bleeding has stopped, as this can disturb the wound and cause it to begin bleeding again.
+Do not look at the wound to see if bleeding has stopped.
+This can disturb the wound and cause it to begin bleeding again.

 Do not remove the cloth from the wound, even if blood seeps through the material.
 Add more material on top, and continue the pressure.

 - Identify where to place the tourniquet.
-It should be applied to a limb between the heart and the bleeding.
+Apply it to a limb between the heart and the bleeding.

 - Make the tourniquet using bandages, if possible.
 Wrap them around the limb, and tie a half knot.
 Ensure there is enough room to tie another knot with the loose ends.

-- A stick or rod should be placed between the two knots.
+- Place a stick or rod between the two knots.